GUSCRAWFORD/auction-challenge/README.md

 ## 🧪 Unit Testing

-⚠ The tests are currently failing
+-⚠ The tests are currently failing- Review a way, code will not change.

 `yarn test` or `npm test`